EugenM03/simple--ai--chess/README.md

   MOVE c4-d2
   ```

-  The command will first check if the move is valid and that it won't result in a check for the current player, and than executes the move.
+  The program will first check if the move is valid and that it won't result in a check for the current player and then executes the move.

 * `PASS` --
   This command will skip the current player's turn.
 Unorthodox, but useful when you want to create specific scenarios.